bitExpert/disco/docs/intro/getting-started.md

 ## Prerequisites

-Disco needs at least [PHP](http://php.net) 7.1 to run.
-Disco relies on the [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) feature introduced with PHP 7.0 as well as the `ocramius/proxy-manager` package which in the latest version is only compatible with PHP 7.1.
+Version 1 of Disco needs at least [PHP](http://php.net) 8.0 to run.
+Disco relies on the [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) and [attributes](https://www.php.net/manual/en/language.attributes.overview.php) feature introduced with PHP 8.0 as well as the `ocramius/proxy-manager` package.

+:warning: Look at version 0.x if you are still on [PHP](http://php.net) 7.4.

 ## Installation